GGLAB-KU/gecturkweb/README.md

    git clone https://github.com/GGLAB-KU/gecturkweb.git
    cd gecturkweb
    ```

 2. **Download the Model**

-    Download the model file from [here](https://drive.google.com/drive/folders/1kYBIkAyP7IgPt8EEN9K90qcss_5cFb_b?usp=sharing) and place it in the `gecturkweb/seqtagmodel/sequence-tagger` directory.
+    Download the model file from [Hugging Face](https://huggingface.co/GGLab/gec-tr-seq-tagger) and place it in the `gecturkweb/seqtagmodel/sequence-tagger` directory.

 3. **Install Dependencies**

-   Ensure you have Python and pip installed.
+   Ensure you have Python 3.11 and pip 24.1.2 installed.
 Then, install the required packages:

    ```bash
    pip install -r requirements.txt